-The first potential milestone the Company will be entitled to receive is the \$10.0 million milestone due upon the filing of an Investigational New Drug Application ("IND") for a selected Exclusive License.
-As the first developmental milestone of the agreement relates to the filing of an IND, the Company has considered it to be substantive.
+The first potential milestone the Company will be entitled to receive is the milestone in the JDA to receive a one-time low seven-digit milestone payment in any clinical trial in the initial shared product.
+The Company determined that this payment represents the definition of a milestone under ASC 605-28 as: 1) dosing a patient in the initial shared product can only be achieved partially through CRISPR's performance as they are co-developing the product, 2) while it is likely that this event will occur, there is uncertainty that the event will be achieved given the nature of clinical development and the stage of the CRISPR technology and 3) achievement of this milestone will result in an additional low seven- digit milestone payment being due to the Company.
+Additionally, the \$10.0 million milestone due upon the filing of an Investigational New Drug Application ("IND") for a selected Exclusive License under the Collaboration Agreement.
+As the developmental milestone of the agreement relates to the filing of an IND, the Company has considered it to be substantive.
 Accordingly, such amounts will be recognized as revenue in full in the period in which the associated milestone is achieved, assuming all other revenue recognition criteria are met.
 There are no other substantive milestones.

-As such the total amount of substantive milestones subject to milestone method accounting treatment is \$10.0 million for each selected Exclusive License.
+As such the total amount of substantive milestones subject to milestone method accounting treatment is \$10.0 million for each selected Exclusive License and a one-time low seven-digit milestone payment for the JDA upon dosing of the second patient in any clinical trial in the initial shared product.